jlperona-teaching/ecs390-spring19/seminars/week06.md

 #### Impact

 After we have come up with some examples to improve accessibility, we will go through each example in turn.
-Describe the impact these examples might have on how a student feels in a class.
+For each of these examples, think about the impact that each may have on how a student feels in a class.
 I will write these impacts on the board as well.

 #### Personal Experiences